 Already available for pre-order with the first bunch of them expected to be delivered mid-March 2015, the new Chr.Ward C9 Jumping Hour MKIII features a refreshingly new design, which is not just clean and easy to read, but is also extremely refined.
 It looks like the guys that designed this beautiful timekeeper were in the proverbial “zone”: they did everything right.

-The limited edition 2014 Chr.
+The limited-edition 2014 Chr.
 Ward C70 3527 GT (ref.
-C70-3527GT-SRK) was inspired (and also heavily influenced) by chronographs that were selling back in the 1960s and, perhaps, 1970s.
-Cheerful (and even playful), it features the signature exaggerated minute track designed to look like gauges on a sports car’s instrument panel, and a contrast color scheme for its busy dial, but is powered by a way more precise thermo-compensated quartz movement.
-Designed and manufactured by ETA, it surpasses any “normal” quartz caliber by an order of magnitude when it comes to the tiny amount of time it gains or loses during a whole year of operation.
+C70-3527GT-SRK) was inspired (and also heavily influenced) by chronographs from the 1960s and, perhaps, 1970s.
+Cheerful (and even playful), it features the signature exaggerated minute track designed to look like gauges on a sports car’s instrument panel, and a contrast color scheme for its busy dial, but sports a way more precise thermo-compensated quartz movement made by ETA.
+The ETA 251.233 Thermoline surpasses any “normal” quartz caliber by an order of magnitude when it comes to the tiny amount of time it gains or loses during a whole year of operation.